Pulsed Laser Cooling for Cavity-Optomechanical Resonators

-An example of such an optimal sequence has been obtained using the full range of interactions, $\left(Re[G]x_c+Im[G]p_c\right)x_m$, and is presented in fig. (\ref{optseq}).
-Starting with an initial phonon occupation of $100$, and for $\kappa=0$, we are able to achieve a final occupation below $2\times10^{-7}$ in $0.57$ times the period of the mechanical oscillator.
+An example of such an optimal sequence has been obtained using the full range of interactions, $\left(Re[G]x_c+Im[G]p_c\right)x_m$.
+Starting with an initial thermal phonon occupation of $100$, and for $\kappa=0$, we are able to achieve a final occupation below $2\times10^{-7}$ in less than $0.6{2\pi}{\nu}^{-1}$ (see Appendix D).
+Another example, illustrated in figure (\ref{kappa2k}) presents the detailed behavior of a highly dissipative cavity $\kappa=2167\nu$.
+For such settings, it is much harder to suppress all undesirable terms in the higher orders of the BCH series.
+However, the system can be cooled in under $10^{-4}\frac{2\pi}{\nu}$ to less than one (squeezed) phonon, if, again, we allow the system state to become squeezed.
+All optimizations have been performed using QLib \cite{QLib}.

-The cooling performance for a wide set of cooling sequences is presented in fig. (\ref{kappa}) - results of several covariance matrix optimizations for varying values of the cavity decay rate $\kappa$, and compared to the results of the analytical sequence without numerical optimization.
-All sequences take at most $0.8\times2\pi/\nu$ to reach their lowest phonon number.
-All of the sets are initialized with 10 phonons and allow for a maximal increase in the coupling control of $10\nu$.
-In all cases the optimal control method obtains better results than the initial guess.
-Moreover it can be seen that when the analytical pulse (eq. \ref{analytical}) was given as an initial guess the final optimization results were significantly better.